Home » Tutoring

 - Select the cancel this appointment button.

 - As a matter of courtesy, we ask that you cancel and/or reschedule a reservation at least 24 hours prior to your appointment.
 This allows other students to use the tutor or for the tutor to make other plans.
 If you need to cancel on the same day as your appointment, you will need to call the front desk to cancel (503-838-8428).
+You must cancel your appointment at least 2 hours prior to the scheduled appointment time, or it will be marked a no-show.

 - When you fail to show for a scheduled appointment, you will be marked as a NO SHOW.
 After 3 “no shows”, you will no longer have access to the online appointment book for the duration of the term.
 Access will be reinstated at the start of the following term.